feenkind/team-topologies-management/README.md

 $ npm run start:prod
 ```

-For basic authentication and database, copy the `.env.example` and rename it
+For basic authentication and the database connection, copy the `.env.example`
+and rename it
 to `.env`.
 Add all needed values.